 Pacifica’s got a lot of different natural perfumes to choose from.
 I got the Tahitian Gardenia scent, which sounded exotic and it seems to be the favorite scent of many beauty bloggers around.
 It’s smaller in size than what I expected actually, but I guess will last a long time.

-Pacific describe the scent as:
+Pacific describes the scent as:

 “A heady, vintage-inspired blend of intoxicating gardenia, jasmine, orange flowers, tea leaves and ylang ylang.”

-I read a few reviews saying the solid perfumes hasn’t a much lasting scent, and I don’t agree!
+I read a few reviews saying the solid perfumes haven’t a much lasting scent, and I don’t agree!
 When I read that, I thought they meant the scent goes away after 10 minutes to 1 hour.